-The economic objective for the fisheries that target the estuarine and nearshore finfish resource in South-West WA does not have an explicit performance measure within this harvest strategy.
+The economic objective for the fisheries that target the estuarine and nearshore finfish resource in south-west WA does not have an explicit performance measure within this harvest strategy.
 Rather, it is through the formal consultation process (facilitated by annual management meetings with the commercial fishers) that regulatory impediments to maintaining economic return, or opportunities for enhancing economic return, are discussed.
 If measurable indicators for monitoring performance against the economic objectives are identified, these will be included in future revisions of this harvest strategy.

 Table 2.
-Annual commercial catch tolerance levels (tonnes, t) for key estuarine and nearshore finfish species in South-West WA.
+Annual commercial catch tolerance levels (tonnes, t) for key estuarine and nearshore finfish species in south-west WA (specific to the Peel-Harvey Estuary).